 Along with hundreds of mental health organisations, community groups and charities, so the results are having an impact every day.
 Your input will guide the advice they give to stay well at home, and support us as we emerge from the crisis.

-The study is funded by the Wellcome Trust the Nuffield Foundation, but the views expressed are those of the authors and not necessarily the Foundation.
+The study is funded by the Wellcome Trust the Nuffield Foundation, with further support from UK Research and Innovation.
+However, the views expressed are those of the authors and not necessarily the funders.
 Click here to read more about the Nuffield Foundation.
 We are grateful for support with recruitment from Find Out Now, HealthWise Wales, NUS, Age UK, SEO Works, the Ramblers, and FieldworkHub.